elunna/nerfhack-changelog/README.md

 **Play mechanics:**
 * Cartomancers start out at a slower speed of 10 (similar to the Yeoman of SLASH'EM).
 * Cartomancers get intrinsic speed at level 10.
-* Cards (ie: scrolls) only weigh 1 for cartomancers.
+* Cards (scrolls) only weigh 1 for cartomancers.
+* Rulebooks (spellbooks) only weigh 5 for cartomancers.
 * The camera is played as a holographic card for cartomancers, doesn't break when thrown.
 * When applying a deck of cards, cartomancers will always be able to use them as if they were blessed.
 This enables you to tell your current luck easily by applying the deck.
+* Cartomancers don't break illiterate conduct when playing/reading cards.

+**No easy perma-pets:**
-* Cartomancers don't get a starting pet and cannot tame monsters.
+* Cartomancers don't get a starting pet and cannot tame monsters as usuual
+* Throwing food at domestic animals will merely pacify them.
+* It is still possible to get perma pets through a few methods: a rulebook of create familiar and figurines can still generate tame permanent pets.

 **Card drops:**
 * When playing as a cartomancer, there is a 50% chance that a monster will leave a card instead of a corpse when it dies.